luisw19/graphql-samples/README.md

 [graphql-countries-part2](https://github.com/luisw19/graphql-samples/tree/master/graphql-countries-part2)
 A continuation of **graphql-countries-part1**, where code is refactored to separate concerns by keeping **server.js** light and reference the Graph schema and resolvers from different files.
-In this sample, we'll also the [REST Countries API](https://github.com/apilayer/restcountries) as a backend API.
+In this sample, we'll also implement the [REST Countries API](https://github.com/apilayer/restcountries) as a backend data source.

 [sqllite-rest-mongo-backend](https://github.com/luisw19/graphql-samples/tree/master/sqllite-rest-mongo-backend)
 A project based on the tutorial [How to build a GraphQL server] by **Jonas Helfer** showing to implement a graphql